AnnexMedAnnexMedAnnexMed

 Dual Medical-Dental Claim Billing

-OMS Anesthesia Billing — CDT and CPT
+OMS Anesthesia Billing CDT CPT

-Time-based anesthesia billing under CDT codes (D9219/D9223 for GA, D9239/D9243 for IV sedation) and CPT medical anesthesia codes (00100-01999), with precise induction-to-emergence documentation compliance and ASA unit calculation.
+Time-based anesthesia billing under CDT codes (D9219/D9223 for GA, D9239/D9243 for IV sedation) and CPT medical anesthesia codes (00100-01999), with induction-to-emergence documentation and ASA calculation.

 Coordination of UB-04 hospital facility billing, CMS-1500 professional surgical fee billing, and anesthesia billing for all hospital operating room OMS cases, with consistent date of service and code set alignment.